 Your good intentions to make enough for lunch tomorrow too, will more than likely ensure you growing biology specimens in the back of the fridge.
 Prepare just what you will consume at one meal.
 Exception: If you prepare an entire extra casserole to freeze for some later date, I don’t consider that to be leftovers; that’s called a great idea.

 Mix 50/50 with generic brand club soda or seltzer.

 Always add one can of water more than the instructions state.
 You will be pleasantly surprised when you detect little difference if any.

 Your doctor will love you and so will your food bill.
 Keep a pitcher of chilled water in the fridge.
 Rave about its wonderful qualities to your young children.
 They’ll think it’s a treat if you are convincing enough.

 Stick to your plan and let your family know that from now on there will be only two choices: take it or leave it.

-Come up with creative menu titles for what otherwise might be considered plain and boring: Baked Potato Bar; Chef Salad Night; Bits and Pieces (my kids favorite meal when they were little) which is any combination of things in the fridge cut up to bite-size, cleverly arranged on a plate then ceremoniously sprinkled with seasoned salt and eaten with a toothpick.
+Come up with creative menu titles for what otherwise might be considered plain and boring: Baked Potato Bar; Chef Salad Night; Bits and Pieces (my kids favorite meal when they were little), which is any combination of things in the fridge cut up to bite-size, cleverly arranged on a plate then ceremoniously sprinkled with a bit of seasoned salt and eaten with a toothpick.
 Smorgasbord Night (a glorious array of this and that; you know … leftovers that you wouldn’t even think of throwing away); Hors-d’oeuvres and Mocktails.
 You get the idea.

 Popcorn is easy to make and is usually inexpensive when you buy the kernels and pop it yourself from scratch.